How to Apply

 - Non-UMass Undergraduate tuition: $6,030 ($402 per credit) and a $47 CPE registration fee.

 - Non-UMass Graduate tuition: $7,110 ($460 per credit) and a $47 CPE registration fee.

 - TOTAL UMASS FEES: $6,077 (Non-UMass Undergraduate students), $7,157 (Non-UMass Graduate students)

 - Program Fees: $9,850 (includes $1,000 enrollment deposit)

 2018 PROGRAM FEES: $21,432

-The Semester in Sustainable Design/Build at Yestermorrow is offered through UMass-Amherst’s NAAB-accredited Department of Architecture + Design and the Department of Continuing Education.
+The Design/Build Semester at Yestermorrow is offered through UMass-Amherst’s NAAB-accredited Department of Architecture + Design and the Department of Continuing Education.
 All credits earned are transferable only at the discretion of the receiving school.
 UMass uses the semester credit system.
 All students are enrolled in 15 credits for the semester.
 Upon completion of the program the students can request an official transcript from UMass.
 In order to transfer UMass credits to your home institution, approval from a faculty member, academic advisor, and/or the registrar is required.
 We are also able to help facilitate course credits from your home institution.
 Please contact us to explore options for the allocation of non-UMass credit.

 If you cancel your enrollment at least one month prior to the program start date, your deposit will be forfeited, and any other payments will be refunded.
 If you cancel your enrollment within one month of the start of the program, your deposit will be forfeited, and the remainder of the program fee will be held as a credit to be used on a future program.
 If you cancel your enrollment within 48 hours of the beginning of the program, all fees will be forfeited.
 If you cancel, you must also officially drop your UMass classes to avoid being billed by UMass.